virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 With this in mind, we note that there are certain combinations of PALMAT instructions generated very frequently by the compiler's code generator.
 Here are some examples:

 * `{'store': identifier}`, `{'pop': 1}`.
-This combination looks at the top of the execution stack, saves the value it finds there to a variable identified by its `identifier`, and then pops the value from the stack.
+This combination looks at the top of the computation stack, saves the value it finds there to a variable identified by its `identifier`, and then pops the value from the stack.
 But why not extend the PALMAT instruction set with a single `{'storepop': identifier}` instruction that combines both actions?
 * `{'number': n}`, `{'store': identifier}`, `{'pop': 1}`.
 This sequence stores a constant number `n` on the stack, then saves it at `identifier`, and `pop`s it from the stack.
 Why not just have a `{'storeconstant': identifier, 'value': n}` PALMAT instruction that saves `n` directly to `identifier`, and bypasses the stack completely?

 Well, I won't continue pointing out the very, very obvious here, but there's obviously a lot of potential for reducing the total number of PALMAT instructions needed.